MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Register-SPAppPrincipal.md

 ```

 ## DESCRIPTION
-Use the `Register-SPAppPrincipal` cmdlet to let an on-premise farm or SharePoint Online administrator to register an app principal management service.
+Use the `Register-SPAppPrincipal` cmdlet to let an on-premise farm administrator to register an app principal management service.

 For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251831 (http://go.microsoft.com/fwlink/p/?LinkId=251831).